-If you have chosen to receive contract notes, a contract note will be dispatched to you or if you wish, to the person authorised to issue investment instructions on your account, no later than the first business day following execution of the transaction undertaken on your behalf or if the confirmation is received by us from a third party no later than the first business day following receipt of the confirmation from a third party.
-The terms of any contract note shall be conclusive as to any matter contained or provided in such note unless PSIL is notified in writing by Cantor forthwith or, in any event, prior to the settlement date for such transaction.
-By accepting these Terms you are electing to receive transaction information on a transaction by transaction basis.
+A Contract Note will be dispatched to you or if you wish, to the person authorised to issue investment instructions on your account, no later than the first business day following execution of the transaction undertaken on your behalf or if the confirmation is received by us from a third party no later than the first business day following receipt of the confirmation from a third party.
+The terms of any Contract Note shall be conclusive as to any matter contained or provided in such note unless PSIL is notified in writing by Cantor forthwith or, in any event, prior to the settlement date for such transaction.
+By accepting these Terms you are electing to receive transaction information on a transaction-by-transaction basis.

 PSIL will arrange for you to receive safe custody statement showing the investments and cash balances it holds for you in safe keeping, reported on a trade date basis ("Client Asset Statement").
-The statements will be provided on a quarterly basis in accordance with our regulatory requirements and as determined by the CBI's rules.
+The statements will be provided on a quarterly basis in accordance with our regulatory requirements and as determined by the CAR.
 PSIL may provide such statement to you via appropriate means as agreed with you and it shall be your responsibility to review such statement following receipt.
 PSIL will also provide you with a statement at a frequency as we may agree with you (or upon request) detailing all movements on your account since the previous statement date.

 Cantor will also send you a valuation statement of your account on a quarterly basis.
-In most circumstances, the valuations of your investments will be based on the middle market price sourced by PSIL at the close of business on the valuation date.
+In most circumstances, the valuations of your investments, as reported by PSIL in your Client Asset Statement, will be based on the middle market price sourced by PSIL at the close of business on the valuation date.
 However, certain investments may be subject to specific valuation methodologies as required by law.
 In other cases, where a middle market price is not available Cantor and PSIL may need to value your investments using a different basis, for example the last trade price quoted or an estimation of the price.